 ART 107 Printmaking and Makers

 The importance of the graphic artist as social commentator.
 Presentation will be concerned with cultural aspects and impact of communication, supported with slide lectures.
-Offered in the Spring semester.
+Offered when there is sufficient interest.

 ART 362 Art in Industry